 Coming into the final round of the season with a 30-point lead over McLaughlin, Whincup cut a worried figure after qualifying behind McLaughlin, who stormed to an unprecedented fifteenth pole position of the season.

-Disaster then struck on the opening lap of the race when he and Caruso came together a Turn 3 after trying to follow teammate Shane van Gisbergen down the inside of the Nissan driver at the left-hander.
+Disaster then struck on the opening lap of the race when he and Michael Caruso came together a Turn 3 after trying to follow teammate Shane van Gisbergen down the inside of the Nissan driver at the left-hander.
 Whincup ran side-by-side with Caruso on the run to Turn 4, but his path forward was closed when Caruso turned in on the Holden driver, breaking a steering arm.
-Whincup then slide helplessly into the wall to further compound his woes.
+Whincup then slid helplessly into the wall to further compound his woes.

 He managed to limp back to the pits, but as the chasing field tried to work their way around the stricken car, a multi-car pile-up occurred among the backmarkers at Turn 8, which featured Dale Wood (Erebus Motorsport), Taz Douglas (Lucas Dumbrell Motorsport), Tim Blanchard (Brad Jones Racing) and Jason Bright (Prodrive).
 Douglas and Bright were early retirees as a result of the accident.

 The Safety Car was called, prompting most of the field to make the first of two anticipated pit stops over the 250-kilometre race.
 Whincup’s car was sidelined in the garage while it underwent urgent repairs; he would eventually emerge and finish 13 laps down in 21st position to keep the championship fight open for Sunday’s race, however McLaughlin will need to finish eleventh or higher to guarantee he claims the title.

 The pits stops dramatically shuffled the order, and when racing resumed David Reynolds (Erebus Motorsport) held the effective race lead from a battling van Gisbergen and McLaughlin.